CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Background and Motivation

 To overcome these bottlenecks, recent advances have proposed LLM-based FE as an alternative.
-With extensive domain knowledge and generation capabilities, LLMs can emulate human-like semantic reasoning, enabling the construction of flexible FE pipelines with unbounded operations~\cite{llm4automlsurvey_gu2025large}.
-This potential has sparked a wave of research across the FE spectrum, including preprocessing~\cite{llmfe-preprocessor1_wang2025data,llmfe-preprocessor2_choi2023aliro}, feature selection~\cite{lmpriors_choi2022lmpriors,llmselect_jeong2024llm}, and feature generation~\cite{caafe_hollmann2023large,octree_nam2024optimized,ellm_gong2025evolutionary,lfg_10.24963/ijcai.2025/782,llmfe_abhyankar2025llm}.
+This direction is part of a broader effort to apply LLMs to tabular-data tasks~\cite{dong2024use}.
+With extensive domain knowledge and code-generation capabilities, LLMs can emulate human-like semantic reasoning, enabling flexible feature transformations beyond closed operation libraries.
+This potential has sparked a wave of research across the FE spectrum, including preprocessing~\cite{llmfe-preprocessor1_wang2025data,llmfe-preprocessor2_choi2023aliro}, feature selection~\cite{lmpriors_choi2022lmpriors,llmselect_jeong2024llm}, and feature generation~\cite{caafe_hollmann2023large,octree_nam2024optimized,ellm_gong2025evolutionary,lfg_10.24963/ijcai.2025/782,llmfe_abhyankar2025llm,ko2025ferg}.
 However, these studies typically focus on isolated sub-tasks, most notably feature generation.
 Consequently, they yield monolithic pipelines restricted to homogeneous operations, precluding the dynamic interleaving of diverse FE operations.

 \textbf{\em Conclusion \#1: The intrinsically semantic nature of FE makes LLMs its natural architect, yet fully harnessing this power requires adopting truly free-form pipeline topologies.}